DRINKING AND DRUGS

 2. Promote responsible professional scholarship about the use and abuse of licit and illicit drugs in order to provide forums for academic and social activism.

-3. Increase involvement, discussion, and debate, and strive for consensus-building among drug policy associations, foundations, government officials, and researchers.
+3. Increase involvement, discussion, and debate, and strive for consensus-building among drug policy associations, foundations, government officials, harm reduction organizations, people who use drugs, and researchers.

 4. Create public forums that involve citizens in critically discussing and debating the current criminal approach to drug use in our society and in reformulating drug laws that produce disparities in the criminal justice system.
 Such forums must give attention to empirical studies on drug use and analyze with a critical lens those that are generally either disregarded or selectively used by politicians and legislators.